Do you feel like everything in your life is chaotic and spiraling out of your control?

 Been there, done that.

-But really, what the hell is chaos?
+But really, what the hell is real chaos?
+Life Chaos?

 Some scholarly somebody (probably Greek) who sat somewhere important (probably under a tree) at some point in time (probably a long ass time ago) came up with the definition of “chaos” that went something like this: